What is the difference between Clinical Psychology and the Developmental, Cognitive, and Affective Sciences (DCAS) program?

 Can I complete the program part-time, online, or long-distance?

-Both the Clinical and Experimental graduate programs are offered full-time and in-person only.
+Both the Clinical and DCAS graduate programs are offered full-time and in-person only.

 How long will it take to get my PhD?

 Clinical students typically receive their degrees in five to seven years, which includes the required year-long internship.
-Experimental students typically receive their degrees in four years.
+DCAS students typically receive their degrees in four years.

 How many applications do you usually receive, and how many do you accept each year?